The 7 Chakra Colors and Their Meaning

 1. The Muladhara or the Root Chakra – Red Color

 Root (Muladhara) Chakra is based at the lowest point of the Spinal Cord; hence, the name Muladhara Chakra.
-Mula in Sanskrit refers to Root in English, and the gonad glands are connected to this Chakra.
+Mula in Sanskrit refers to Root in English, and the gonad glands connect to this Chakra.

-Considered to be the powerhouse of energy, the Muladhara Chakra is represented by the color Red.
+Also known to be the powerhouse of energy, the Muladhara Chakra is represented by the color Red.
 The color red is associated with passion; thus, this Chakra shows our relationship with the earth.
-This Chakra is the main reason for our survival instincts, passion, and energy, and reflects how safe and secure we feel in this world.
+This Chakra is the main reason for our survival instincts, passion, and energy.
+It reflects how safe and secure we feel in this world.

-This Chakra is known to boost energy that drives deep passion in a person.
-Sexuality, strength, and also our reflex system is also mainly dependent on the Root Chakra.
-Our sense of smell is also connected to the Root Chakra.
+This Chakra boosts the energy that drives deep passion in a person.
+Sexuality, strength, and also our reflex system is dependent on the Root Chakra.
+Our sense of smell also connects to the Root Chakra.

 2. The Svadhisthana or the Sacral Chakra – Orange Color

 The Chakra impacts the emotions, joy, desire, and compassion for others.
 It is the seat of our sexuality, sensuality, and creative flow.
 This Chakra is also responsible for the proper functioning of the reproductive system.

 The imbalance of this Chakra can result in problems related to sexuality and reproductivity.
 Thus, it’s essential to keep this Chakra healthy and active.

 The glands that connect to this Chakra are mainly the female reproductive organs, the lymphatic system, the large intestine, pelvis, and bladder.
 Also, the sense of taste is dependent on this vortex.

 3. The Manipura or the Solar Plexus Chakra – Yellow Color